Giveth/giveth-wiki/wiki/documentation/DApp/alpha.md

-# Giveth Donation Application (Alpha)
+# Giveth Donation Application (Beta)

 ![MVP in Progress](../../images/screenshot-mvp.png)

 ## Current status
-The Giveth Donation Platform is live in *alpha* stage on the Rinkeby Ethereum-testnet.
+The Giveth Donation Platform is live in *beta* stage on the Ethereum mainnet, bridged to Rinkeby testnet.

-The plan was to operate on the main Ethereum-blockchain by now, but we found the current scaling issues on main net to be too prohibitive for real use, please see a more detailed account here:
+It's been a quest getting to mainnet efficiency, challenged by scalability issues that were too prohibitive for real use, but we have found a smooth solution with the bridge.
+You can read a more detailed account here:

 [Tackling Ethereum scalability issues (medium post)](https://medium.com/giveth/tackling-ethereum-scalability-issues-29bd700b5060)